Legendary investor Philip Fisher bought a little radio company called Motorola

 - Use it as a further tool to understand what stocks we need to sell now.
 (Talk about inverting!)

 - Use these principles to buy stocks that we'll never, ever need to sell.
-That's where sitting on our rears comes in.
+That's where sitting on our butts comes in.

 It's not mere coincidence that most of the world's best investments fall within one of these four categories (many of them share more than one).
 Nor is it a coincidence that great investors constantly search for these combinations -- as you should, too.

 We employ a similar philosophy at The Motley Fool's Stock Advisor service.
-And it's worked for us thus far: Since our service's inception in 2002, we're beating the market by 27 percentage points.
-The market is in serious turmoil these days, but you can lay the foundation of future financial success today with a few smart investments.
+And it's worked for us, even throughout this financial collapse.
+Since our service's inception in 2002, we're beating the market by 51 percentage points.
+And yes, the market is in serious turmoil these days, but you can still lay the foundation of future financial success with a few smart investments today.
 Click here for a free 30-day trial to our service.
 It's risk-free.

 This article was originally published on June 23, 2008.
 It has been updated.

-Stock Advisor analyst Nick Kapur often tries to invert while snowboarding -- but he generally winds up just sitting.
-Amazon and Berkshire Hathaway are Stock Advisor recommendations.
-Coca-Cola and Berkshire Hathaway are Inside Value selections.
+Stock Advisor analyst Nick Kapur often tries to invert while snowboarding -- but he generally winds up just sitting on his butt.
+Amazon and Berkshire are Motley Fool Stock Advisor recommendations.
+Berkshire and Coca-Cola are Inside Value selections.
+Coca-Cola is also an Income Investor choice.
 The Fool owns shares of Berkshire Hathaway and has a full disclosure policy.